mideind/GreynirEngine/doc/reference.rst

         If the sentence has not yet been parsed, or no parse tree was found for it, this property is ``None``.

+    .. py:method:: is_foreign(self, min_icelandic_ratio: float=0.6) -> bool

+        :param float min_icelandic_ratio: The minimum ratio of word tokens that must be found in BÍN for a sentence to be considered Icelandic.
+            Defaults to ``0.6``.

+        Returns ``True`` if the sentence is probably in a foreign language, i.e. not Icelandic.
+A sentence is probably foreign if it contains at least three word tokens and, out of those, less than 60% are found in the BÍN database.
+The 60% threshold is adjustable by overriding the ``min_icelandic_ratio`` parameter.

 The NounPhrase class